VintageDesign/dotfiles/README.md

 # dotfiles
 My personal dotfiles and shell scripts

-* Clone repository into `~/`.
+* Clone repository into `~/dotfiles/`
-* Run `update.sh` to unpack repo into `~/`, delete the repository (must be named `dotfiles`)
-    - This will move *all* files to `~/`, including `.git/`, and `.gitignore`, effectively turning your home directory into this repository.
-    - The `.gitignore` file *should* be set up to ignore everything correctly.
-    - Run `update.sh` to update the vim plugin repositories, or reclone them if they have been deleted.
+* Run `./configure.sh` and answer `y` to all prompts as necessary

+---

+## Documentation:
+Running `./configure.sh` will prompt for the following:

+* Install `git`, `vim`, and `unp`.
+No system is complete without these essentials
+* Clone this repository - useful for keeping this script on a flash drive for emergency Linux installs...
+* Unpack the contents of this repository into `~/`, including `.git/` and `.gitignore`.
+The `.gitignore` file ignores everything but the contents of this repository.
+Also pulls the vim plugins submodules determined by `.gitmodules`
+* Update this repository (pull) and vim plugin submodules.
+Not necessary if immediately preceded by the above step
+* Generate GitHub SSH key.
+Generates an SSH key and saves it as `~/.ssh/github`.
+Does not add the SSH key to GitHub account, but gives reminder and link
+* Since the script to clone this repository clones it with HTTPS, prompt for setting the remote URL to use SSH.
+Not done be default to allow for setting up SSH keys
+* Install Google Chrome
+* Add [Atom](https:atom.io) apt repository and Oracle Java repository
+* Install essential packages.
+Things like system tools, `gcc`, `g++`, `gdb`, etc
+* Install Python (version 3) SciPy stack and related
+* Install Jupyter
+* Install Atom packages
+* Update and upgrade system

+---

 ## TODO:

-* Rename `update.sh` to `unpack.sh`?
-* Reduce clutter in `~/`
+* Reduce `$HOME` clutter?
-* Work out a system configuration script that clones and unpacks this repository
-* Make `update.sh`/`unpack.sh` more sophisticated...
-	- Check for pre-existing Git repository in `~/`
-	- Fetch changes
-	- If there are local changes, prompt to update master
-* Use branches to allow for system-dependent configuration?
 * Improve/clean up `.bashrc` and `.bash_aliases`
-* Documentation